mikeroyal/Linear-Algebra-Guide/README.md

 We denote by A the matrix as a whole and refer to its entries as aij .The mathematical operations defined for matrices are the following:

 • determinant (denoted det(A) or |A|)
-Note that the matrix product is not a commutative operation: AB 6= BA.
+Note that the matrix product is not a commutative operation.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/124398167-2ad3e880-dcc9-11eb-9455-9b0c3c6171cd.png">